thibaultduponchelle/perlres/CONTRIBUTING.md

 Sometimes I use something else related to the software itself : **ACT** has a seat because it's related to conferences and people sitting in a room to listen talks.

-Another example is webframeworks that are generaly are animals (because I needed a lot of different emojies and they looks cool).
+Another example is webframeworks that are generaly are animals (because I needed a lot of different emojies and they are cool).

 We could have used the same emoji for all CMS, but having different one and putting them randomly looks *prettier* :innocent: